 The Presto 02141 is a capable pressure cooker that offers most of what the top models do, often at a significantly lower price.
-In our tests, it pressure-cooked, sauteed, and slow cooked quite well, and proved to be relatively easy to clean.
+In our tests, it pressure-cooked, sauteed, and slow-cooked quite well, and proved to be relatively easy to clean.
 It also offers a non-stick pot.
 While we feel the stainless steel vs. non-stick debate primarily comes down to personal preference, this is a good option for those seeking an alternative to the stainless pots of many of the most popular models on the market.

 Ninja has a proven track record of creating high-quality and multipurpose kitchen appliances.
 The Ninja Foodi Smart XL is one of our absolute favorite cookers to use.
 Its stand-out feature is sheer versatility.
 The product is a pressure cooker, a steamer, and an air fryer.
 This cooking trifecta allows the Ninja to broil, bake, roast, slow cook, saute, and much more.
 It also offers a superb dehydration setting.
 This newest Ninja model is the most convenient yet.
 Past models required different lids for each cooking function.
 However, this version introduces SmartLid technology.
 This allows users to switch between the three cooking modes with just the push of a finger.
 Our favorite part of the Ninja is that it can use multiple cook functions to cook three different dishes simultaneously.
 We also love that it tells us goodbye when we turn it off.

 We've purchased and tested close to 30 pressure cookers over the years.
 Our testing process puts each cooker through a multi-point performance analysis to rate user-friendliness, cooking ability, and more.
 We subject cookers to more than a dozen individual tests with various foods to assess their performance.
 The most important weighted metric is the user-friendliness tests.
 This metric comprises the user interface (75% of the metric score) and the lid functionality (25% of the metric total).
 Our cooking performance metric is informed by 4 specific tests, including meat (30% of total) and rice cooking (20% of total), pressure adjustability (25%), and saute results (25%).
 Our reviews also encompass exhaustive research and observations to compare each cooker's performance to the other contenders.
+See more on our testing process in our How We Test article.

 Pressure Cooker testing was divided across four rating metrics: